-This optimistic sentiment is echoed by Langreo (Langreo, 2023) who is, "sceptical but hopeful . that the Doomsday scenarios aren't likely but not impossible".
-Langreo (Langreo, 2023) present a solution to allay fears of possible inaccuracies which is a concern with ChatGPT today.
-The solution is to create "Wall-garden AI" which are trained based on content vetted by its creators.
-Langreo (Langreo, 2023) sees the advent and rise f ChatGPT as an opportunity for educators to, "evolve for a world of lifelong learning".
-There is extensive reading already available as demonstrated by Baskara and Mukarto, (Baskara & Mukarto, 2023).
+Halaweh's optimistic sentiment is echoed by Langreo (2023), who is "sceptical but hopeful ... that the Doomsday scenarios aren't likely but not impossible."
+Langreo presents a solution to allay fears of possible inaccuracies, which is a concern with ChatGPT today.
+The solution is to create 'walled garden' AI, which are trained based on content vetted by its creators.
+Langreo sees the advent and rise of ChatGPT as an opportunity for educators to "evolve for a world of lifelong learning."
+There is extensive reading already available as demonstrated by Baskara and Mukarto (2023).

-To help compare human thought and AI system, Fuch (Fuchs, 2021) proposes anthropomorphic view of consciousness to establish a notion fo intelligence that cannot be reduced to information processing.
-In decision making, Porayska-Pomsta et al (Porayska-Pomsta & Rajendran, 2019) suggest we look at the role of biases in AI algorithm and human-controlled systems.
-They show that empathy and moral judgment is present in humans but absent in AI.
+To help compare human thought and AI systems, Fuchs (2021) proposes an anthropomorphic view of consciousness to establish a notion of intelligence that cannot be reduced to information processing.
+In decision-making, Porayska-Pomsta and Rajendran (2019) suggest we look at the role of biases in AI algorithms and human-controlled systems.
+They highlight that empathy and moral judgment is present in humans but absent in AI.